Seasoned Pro: Be Mindful of These Winter Health Hazards

 The Winter Itch: Dry Skin

 You can help to prevent dry skin by bathing in warm (not hot) water, using a soap that contains glycerin, and applying a moisturizer with glycerin or urea after bathing.
-Cover-up in harsh, cold winds (including your face), and use a humidifier.
+Cover-up in harsh, cold winds (including your face), and use a humidifier to add moisture to the dry air in your house.

 Arthritis: Winter Can Be a Pain